run-ai/docs/test/k8s.md

 swapoff -a
 ```

-Replace the following command with the one saved from the init command above:
+Replace the following `join` command with the one saved from the init command above:

 ```
 sudo kubeadm join 10.0.0.3:6443 --token 7wo4nf.ojpxltg7wbf7pqgj \
     --discovery-token-ca-cert-hash sha256:f4f481eba0d6a094d092a956f9d0bbd4e316211212bd58f445665e3fced399e3
 ```

+### Permanently disable swap on all nodes

+1. Edit the file /etc/fstab
+2. Comment out any swap entry